 Day 9Prishtina - Prizren – Podgorica - Budva (385 km) (B)

-In the morning, on the way to Montenegro, we stop in another town – Prizren, known for its gold and silver filigree craftsmen, hammams, Museum of Prizren League, Helveti Tekke, Sinia Pasha Mosque and the church of Our Lady of Ljevis.
-Prizren has the largest number of preserved Ottoman buildings in Kosovo, with the old cobbled streets, mosques and tekkes.
+In the morning, on the way to Montenegro, we stop in another town – Prizren, known for its gold and silver filigree craftsmen, hammams, Museum of Prizren League, Helveti Tekke, Sinia Pasha Mosque and the church of Our Lady of Levis.
+Prizren has the largest number of preserved Ottoman buildings in Kosovo, with the old cobbled streets, mosques, and tekkes.
 We leave Kosovo and head to the capital of Montenegro, Podgorica.
-After the lunch break on your own in a restaurant in the city center, we take you around the town and show you some of the most important historical monuments and buildings in the city - the Skaline (the stairs) which is a historic and picturesque site of Podgorica, the Republic Square, the St. George church form the 11th of century, Millennium Bridge, Clock Tower (Sahat Kula) from 17th century.
+After the lunch break on your own in a restaurant in the city center, we take you around the town and show you some of the most important historical monuments and buildings in the city - the Skyline (the stairs) which is a historic and picturesque site of Podgorica, the Republic Square, the St. George church form the 11th of century, Millennium Bridge, Clock Tower (Sahat Kula) from 17th century.
 From Podgorica, we drive to the coastal town of Budva.
-Accommodation in a hotel and free time for a dinner.
+Accommodation in a hotel and free time for dinner.

 Day 10Budva - Kotor – Perast – Budva (115 km) (B, D)